 What is Summer Savory?

 Summer Savory, known as Satureja hortensis, is an annual herb in the mint family.
 It has a peppery and spicy taste like thyme.
 People who love cooking use it to make dishes taste better.
-It grows well in warm weather, making it great for gardeners who want to add fresh to their meals.
+It grows well in warm weather, making it great for gardeners who want to add fresh herbs to their meals.

 This herb is easy to grow and has many uses in the kitchen.
 It makes soups, stews, and grilled meats taste better.
 The leaves add a special flavor that makes food more exciting.
 For more tips on growing herbs, check out this guide on fresh herbs.